The Lord of the Tides: Plot

-In King's Landing

 Rhaenyra and Daemon, fearing that the suit could further weaken their position, return to the capital to represent Luke.
 Upon their arrival, they notice the Red Keep is now austere and grim, reflecting the Faith of the Seven that Queen Alicent embraces.
 The now elderly King Viserys—bedridden, disfigured, and mentally muddled—is gladdened to meet Rhaenyra and Daemon's sons Aegon the Younger and Viserys the Younger.
 All royal matters are now overseen by Alicent and the King's Hand, Otto Hightower, who keep Viserys quiescent with milk of the poppy.

 Talya, Alicent's lady-in-waiting, is revealed to be a spy employed by Daemon's former mistress Mysaria, now a wealthy madam and the alleged "White Worm" of King's Landing.
 Prince Aegon, now married to his sister Helaena, rapes a handmaiden, which Alicent covers up, admonishing Aegon after.

 In an attempt to gain Rhaenys' support, Rhaenyra proposes that her sons Jacaerys and Lucerys marry Rhaenys' granddaughters, Baela and Rhaena.
 Rhaenys declines, not wanting to lose the favor of the Hightowers.
 Later, Rhaenyra pleads for Viserys to defend her succession to the throne, quoting Aegon the Conqueror's prophetic dream about the "Prince That Was Promised".

 Vaemond presents his petition to the court with Otto seeming prepared to rule against Luke.
 Rhaenyra's defense is interrupted by Viserys who, frail and barely ambulatory, arrives and sits the Iron Throne, with Daemon's help.
 With Rhaenys' support, Luke is reaffirmed as the heir to Driftmark.
 Enraged, Vaemond calls Rhaenyra a whore and her three elder sons bastards.
 Viserys is angered and declares he will have Vaemond's tongue for such an insult, but Daemon draws his sword and decapitates Vaemond.

 During a feast, Viserys implores everyone in the royal family to make amends.
 In response, Rhaenyra toasts Queen Alicent for lovingly caring for Viserys.
 Alicent, in turn, toasts Rhaenyra, proclaiming she will make a good queen.
 Exhausted but happy to see his family harmonious, Viserys retires to bed.
 Soon after, however, Aemond provokes Rhaenyra's sons and a fight ensues, only stopping upon Daemon's intervention.
 Rhaenyra, still in good faith, takes her family back to Dragonstone.

 Viserys, on his deathbed, mistakes Alicent for Rhaenyra and mutters parts of Aegon the Conqueror's dream which Alicent misinterprets as Viserys wanting their son, Aegon, to succeed him as king.
 Viserys calls out to his "love", his late wife Aemma, as he passes away.